chablani/oic/oic-gen3/cookbooks/netsuite/cxsales-netsuite/install-recipe/install-recipe.md

-# Install Recipe to Synchronize Oracle CX Sales Opportunities with NetSuite Sales Orders
+# Install Recipe as Project to Synchronize Oracle CX Sales Opportunities with NetSuite Sales Orders

 ## Introduction